k1sul1/wordpress-theme-base/README.md

 In webpack-dev-server, CSS should update automatically without reloading, as should any module.hot compatible code.
 React should work out of the box.
 Due to recent ~~technological advancements~~ configuration changes, it's now possible to run WDS "in the background".
 Previously you've had to open `http://yoursite.local:8080` and develop in that, but that shouldn't be necessary any more.
 If it doesn't work, try :8080 and submit an issue.

+It is possible to use /wp-admin through WDS, but there be dragons.
+Possibly.
+You can't fight the dragons, but you can go around them by ensuring that you're always using the admin through the correct domain and not through the proxy.
+There's a snippet in src/js/admin.js that you can uncomment to ensure you're always using it through the correct domain.

 ## Help section
 ### I don't want to use React
 That's ok.
 Removing React from the bundles is easy with minor configuration modifications.